z0ccc/LocateJS/README.md

 LocateJS predicts your location by analyzing your connection and system data.
 This scan allows you to understand how your location can be pinpointed even while using a VPN, location spoofer or private mode.

-Accuracy of the location prediction depends on how much authentic info your computer is exposing.
-LocateJS will not be able to detect your location 100% of the time.
+Accuracy of the location prediction is dependant on how well you have concealed your location data.
+The prediction can be anywhere from spot-on to inaccurate depending on how much identifiable and authentic info your exposing.

 ## How to hide location